theDatascientista/Bakery_predictions/1_DatasetCharacteristics/README.md

 - **Correlations**
 - All Weather related features are correlated (Windgeschwindigkeit, Temperatur, Wettercode)
-- During the KielerWoche a peak in Brötchen sales and during new years eve a peak in Kuchen can be observed
+- During new years eve a peak in Kuchen can be observed